Apple shares rise on holiday forecast powered by Watches, AirPods and streaming

 (Reuters) - Apple Inc (AAPL.O) on Wednesday forecast sales for the crucial holiday shopping quarter that beat Wall Street expectations, with Chief Executive Tim Cook saying that new iPhone 11 models were off to “a very, very good start” as sales of AirPods, Apple Watches and streaming services continue to rise.

-The outlook reaffirms Cook’s strategy to remake a company that consistently depended on iPhone sales for well over half its revenue to one that depends on services and wearables.
+The outlook reaffirms Cook's strategy to remake a company that consistently depended on iPhone sales for well over half its revenue to one that depends on services and wearables.
 Since 2017, Cook has had to implement the strategy while also shepherding Apple through a trade dispute between two of its most important markets, the United States and China.
+(Graphic: tmsnrt.rs/34qdgDV)

 Apple said it expects $85.5 billion to $89.5 billion in sales for its fiscal first quarter that ends in December, with a midpoint of $87.5 billion that is above analyst expectations of $86.9 billion, according to IBES data from Refinitiv.